losandes/heinz-95729/README.md

 In an age of ever-accelerating change, perhaps our greatest asset is our curiosity... a desire and self-guided ability to learn.
 Do you learn best through practice?

 In E-Commerce Tech, you will apply emerging technologies to human needs right now.
 We begin by exploring a breadth of opportunities to build a shared context of what we might explore together.
-By the end of week three, you will choose a focus area and join a team to dive deeper by integrating Artificial Intelligence (AI), Machine Learning (ML), or Conversational User Interfaces (CUI) with modern app development practices.
+By the end of week three, you will choose a focus area and join a team to design and deliver a product that integrates Artificial Intelligence (AI), Machine Learning (ML), or Conversational User Interfaces (CUI) into a modern (web / slack / mobile) app.

 In order to participate in this course, you need a laptop, and you must bring your laptop to each class/lab.

 ## Topical Outline

+### Module 1: Breadth & Building Context (weeks 1 through 3)

--   Artificial Intelligence (AI)
+-   **Artificial Intelligence (AI) Fundamentals**
-    -   Generative AI: Chat & Diffusion
-    -   Composite AI / Multiagent Systems: personalize and act on user input
+    -   Overview of AI: how might we anticipate what's next?
+    -   Types of AI: Generative AI, Composite AI, Machine Learning, etc.
+-   **Machine Learning in Web Development**
-    -   Machine Learning (ML): recommender systems
+    -   Using ML for recommender systems in e-commerce
+-   **Conversational User Interfaces (CUI) and Bots**
-    -   Conversational UIs (CUI / Bots): trust, and transparency to drive sales
+    -   Personalization, and building trust and transparency to enhance sales
+-   **Discussions**
+    -   You will choose to participate in a subset of several graded, asynchronous discussions enrich our learning environment
+-   **Selecting a Focus Area (Week 4)**
+    -   At the end of week 3, we will participate in a workshop where you will choose a focus area for the 5-week team project

+### Module 2: Depth & Practice (weeks 4 through 8)

+-   **Planning and Design for AI-Driven Web Applications**
+    -   Effective planning and design strategies
--   Product Development
+-   **Team Dynamics**
+    -   Techniques for distributing work while keeping order and perspective
-    -   Planning & Design
+-   **Software Design Principles**
-    -   Principles, Patterns, & Practices
-    -   Third-Party Integration: trading CAPEX, for OPEX
-    -   APIs / server frameworks
+    -   Introduction to SOLID principles
+    -   Implementing design patterns: MVC, MVVM, Repository, Factory
+-   **Focus Areas (one or some of, not all of):**
+    -   Multi-Agent System Development?: Combining Goal-Based Dialog Agents with LLMs
+    -   Privacy and Security Enhancement?: Using RAG to enable secure conversations
+    -   Real-World Integration?: Integrating AI solutions with real-world platforms
+    -   Behavioral Analysis and Recommendations?: Utilizing ML for pattern recognition and personalized recommendations
+    -   Algorithm Comparison?: Evaluating the strengths and weaknesses of different algorithms
+    -   Technical Proof of Concept?: Validating hypotheses through technical proofs of concept
+    -   Speech and Text Processing?: Converting language into intent and actionable steps
-    -   Multi-Page Applications (Web MPAs)
+    -   Multi-Page Applications (MPAs)?: Achieving a 100 Lighthouse performance score for an E-Commerce app
+-   **Projects Due (Week 8)**
+    -   Summative assessment of your team's ability
+-   **Course Final (Week 8)**
+    -   Summative assessment of your comprehension

+## Calendar

+-   w1-c1: Course Introduction
+-   w1-c2: AI Lesson

+-   w2-c1: CUI P1 Lesson
+-   w2-c2: CUI P2 Lesson

+-   w3-c1: ML Lesson; *Discussion Posts Due*
+-   w3-c2: Project Kickoff (*ATTENDANCE MANDATORY*)

+-   w4-c1: Project Scope Negotiation Lab (*ATTENDANCE MANDATORY*); *Discussion Comments Due*
+-   w4-c2: Design Lab (*Scope Due*; read about Planning Poker in #readings before attending)

+-   w5-c1: SOLID Lesson
+-   w5-c2: OFF/THANKSGIVING

+-   w6-c1: Project Lab
+-   w6-c2: Project Lab

+-   w7-c1: Project Lab
+-   w7-c2: Presentations (*ATTENDANCE MANDATORY*)

+-   w8: Projects due on Friday by EOD
+-   w8: Peer reviews due on Friday by EOD
+-   w8: Final Exam (details shared elsewhere)

+_wn-cn stands for week number, class number.
+For instance, w1-c1 means the first lesson of week 1._

-## Learning objectives
+## Course Learning Objectives

 After completing this course, you should be able to:

+#### AI and ML Fundamentals

--   Explain how machine learning can be used to suggest goods and products
+   - Explain how machine learning can be used to provide product recommendations.
--   Explain how NLU can be used to understand speech, and written text
+   - Explain how Natural Language Understanding (NLU) is applied to comprehend speech and written text.

+#### Software Design Principles

--   Describe and demonstrate the SOLID principles
+   - Describe and demonstrate the SOLID principles for robust software design.
--   Describe and implement several common design patterns (MVC, MVVM, Repository, Factory)
+   - Describe and implement common design patterns such as MVC, MVVM, Repository, and Factory to create well-structured applications.

+#### Stakeholder Communication

--   Communicate objectives and designs to stakeholders
+   - Effectively communicate project objectives and software designs to stakeholders.

+#### Software Development

--   Write software that satisfies those objectives
+   - Write software that aligns with specified objectives and requirements.
--   Participate in source code management
+   - Participate in source code management practices.

+#### Adherence to Objectives

--   Read, write and design to objectives or other relevant specifications
+   - Read, write, and design software in alignment with project objectives and relevant specifications.

+### Project-Based Learning Objectives

-Depending on which project you embark on, you should be able to:
+Depending on the specific project you undertake, you should be able to:

+#### Multi-Agent Systems

--   Combine Goal-Based Dialog Agents with Large Language Models (LLMs) to produce a Multi-agent system that can act on user desires
+   - Combine Goal-Based Dialog Agents with Large Language Models (LLMs) to develop a multi-agent system capable of addressing user requests and intentions.

+#### Privacy and Security

--   Enhance an LLM using RAG to help talk about private information or topics
+   - Enhance an LLM using Retrieval-Augmented Generation (RAG) to enable private and secure conversations about sensitive topics.

+#### Integration and Real-World Applications

--   Integrate with real-world platforms and services to deliver bots or make payments
+   - Integrate AI and ML solutions with real-world platforms and services, such as chatbots or payment gateways.

+#### Behavioral Analysis and Recommendations

--   Leverage ML algorithms that reveal frequent patterns in user behavior and make recommendations based on those patterns
+   - Utilize ML algorithms to identify patterns in user behavior and provide personalized recommendations based on these patterns.

+#### Algorithm Comparison

--   Compare algorithms for finding frequent patterns in user behavior
+   - Compare different algorithms for discovering frequent user behavior patterns, evaluating their strengths and weaknesses.

+#### Technical Proof of Concept

--   Validate or falsify hypothesis through technical proofs of concept
+   - Validate or refute hypotheses through the development of technical proofs of concept for proposed AI or ML solutions.

+#### Speech and Text Processing

--   Convert speech, or text to intent, entities, and actions
+   - Convert spoken or written language into intent, entities, and actionable steps using NLU and other relevant techniques.

--   Contribute to a server-side web application framework to deliver new features
+#### Web Development Contributions

--   Contribute to a client-side web Multi-Page Application (MPA) to deliver new features
+   - Contribute to the development of server-side web application frameworks and client-side web Multi-Page Applications (MPAs) to introduce new features and functionalities.

+These objectives provide a comprehensive framework for students to gain a solid understanding of AI and ML concepts and practical skills in web development while aligning their work with real-world needs.

 ## Prerequisites